Dear Friends and Colleagues:

-It is a pleasure for me to provide my annual update on the recent accomplishments and future directions of the Department of Ophthalmology.
-We continue to focus on collaboration in our core missions of academic health care: patient care, education, research and service as we build on our relationships with faculty from other departments at Loyola as well as other institutions.
+It is a pleasure for me to provide our annual update on the recent accomplishments and future directions of the Department of Ophthalmology.
+We continue to focus on collaboration in our core missions of academic health care: patient care, education, research and service as we build on our relationships with Loyola faculty from other departments as well as colleagues other institutions in Chicago and across the US.

 Our CME Programs consistently offer outstanding content for both national and local attendees.
-Our Fall Cataract/Glaucoma Symposium, Alumni/Mission Day and Chicago Subspecialty Guest Lecture Series presented speakers and agendas of interest to the comprehensive ophthalmologist.
-Our weekly Grand Rounds, which occur each Wednesdays at 4:30, have been augmented to include a Loyola guest speaker outside of ophthalmology to provide a more interdisciplinary interaction.
-My intent is to emphasize collaboration and encourage a broad exchange of ideas to create the highest quality residency-training program.
-This year the Department sponsored an exciting DMEK wet lab for Chicago Cornea Surgeons.
-This was held at the SSOM Advanced Procedure Education Center (APEC).
-Two national leaders in DMEK surgery, Mark Terry, MD from Devers Eye Institute, Portland Oregon and Ken Goins, MD from University of Iowa, led the program.
+Our Fall Cataract/Glaucoma Symposium, Resident-Alumni Day and Chicago Subspecialty Guest Lecture Series present speakers and agendas of interest to the comprehensive ophthalmologist.
+This year (2015) we established the Mark J. Daily Lectureship in Diseases of the Retina, which was funded by Loyola Resident Alumni and private donors.
+In May 2016, we will offer a new Skowron Research Lectureship and Symposium, funded in part by a generous endowment from the Skowron Family, featuring a prominent nationally respected clinician scientist.
+Our weekly Grand Rounds, which occur each Wednesday at 4:30, have been augmented to include a Loyola guest speaker outside of ophthalmology to provide more interdisciplinary discussion.
+My intent is to emphasize collaboration and encourage a broad exchange of ideas in an ongoing effort to provide the highest quality residency-training.